 Your map looks great on the web.
 Now, how about printing it?
-You can print up to 2,000 hard copies for flyers, posters, or short publications per year.
+You can print up to 2,000 hard copies for non-commercial flyers, posters, or short publications per year.
 This guide will tell you how to use Mapbox Studio Classic to generate high resolution image files ready for your publications, brochure, or canvas.

 Once you have styled and saved your map, you’re ready to print!

 Printing with Mapbox Studio Classic

 With Mapbox Studio Classic’s export functions, you can set your canvas size, image type (.png or .jpeg), and resolution for a printable image.
 Follow these steps to export your map from Mapbox Studio Classic and learn about the options available from the application.

 How to print

 Pan and zoom to the your area of interest.